RESUME

 EDUCATION

-B.S. in History and Political Science, The University of Texas at Tyler.
-August 2009 – May 2012.
+Bachelor of Science in History and Political Science, The University of Texas at Tyler May 2012

 *All opinions on this website do not reflect the opinions of my employer and other affiliations.*